In this article I'll walk you through modeling Social Library, a social app for

 create:

-• The role node link contains the role's information.
-Its user property references the user node and its assigned_to property references a user type node.
-A user type node can be a reader, author, or publisher.
+property references a user type node.
+A user type node can be a reader, author, or publisher. - The

-• The roles property in the user node is a set that holds references to role nodes.
+node is a set that holds references torole

-• The user type node has a role property that points to the role node.
+nodes. - The user type node has a

 In addition to the nodes and the links above, we also want to create sets that